clecap/web20-2024/README.md

 ## Current Features

-- Email writing, Summary support using OpenAI's GPT-3.5 API.
+- Email writing, Summary support using OpenAI's GPT-3.5 API
-- Personalization options for generated messages.
+- Personalization options for generated messages
-- Summary of the email content using the LLM API.
+- Summary of the email content using the LLM API
+- Summary includes spam detection
-- Template based generation context for LLM (e.g. provide chatgpt with information on your work place in a question-answer format).
+- Template based generation context for LLM (e.g. provide chatgpt with information on your work place in a question-answer format)

-## Roadmap
+## Further Development

-### Planned

-- [x] Improve the current E-Mail writing support
-  - [ ] Human like writing
-  - [x] More message personalization options
-- [x] Add a summary based on LLM API
-  - [x] Summarize key points
-  - [x] Note important details (events, calendar details, ...)

-### Optional
+This is a list of possible ideas to be integrated into the project in the future:

-- [ ] Send AI generated calendar invites
+- [ ] Send AI generated calendar invites (.ics files)
 - [ ] Check own calendar availability before sending invites

 ## Roles